LB--/utf/README.md

 Create an empty directory to use with CMake, and run CMake there with the path to this repository.
 You can simply create a `build` subfolder within this repository and run `cmake ..` or the CMake GUI.
 Specify the installation path of your choice with [`-DCMAKE_INSTALL_PREFIX=path`](https://cmake.org/cmake/help/latest/variable/CMAKE_INSTALL_PREFIX.html) if the default on your system is not to your liking.
-The tests are enabled by default, but if you aren't interested in those, set `-DBUILD_TESTS=OFF`.
 Also, be sure to set [`CMAKE_BUILD_TYPE`](https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE) appropriately.

+The tests and examples are built by default, but if you aren't interested in those, set `-DBUILD_TESTS=OFF` and/or `-DBUILD_EXAMPLES=OFF`.

 Then, simply build with the generator of your choice, or ask CMake to do it for you with `cmake --build .`.
 Since this is a header-only library, the build step is only really for building the tests.